 Fast forward to the 17th Century.
 A large immigration of English and Scottish farmers settled in northern Ireland and established a Protestant stronghold, encouraged by the British faction that was working to oust the Catholic monarchy.

 King James, a staunch Catholic who commissioned the English translation of the Christian Bible for the Church of England which is still widely used today, was crowned monarch of England, Scotland and Ireland in 1685, angering the Protestant majority in Britain.
-Prince William of Orange, nephew to King James and married to James’ daughter, garnered the support of influential political and Protestant leaders and led an invasion of England in 1688, taking the crown from his father-in-law.
+Prince William of Orange, nephew to King James and married to James’ daughter Mary, garnered the support of influential political and Protestant leaders and led an invasion of England in 1688, taking the crown from his father-in-law.
 (This must have created interesting pillow talk!)
+He was named King of England, Scotland and Ireland in 1689.

-So what does all this fighting over religion have to do with being “Orange?”
+So what does all this fighting over religion and territory have to do with being “Orange?”

-The meaning behind the orange comes from the Orange Order, a fraternal organization established in 1795 to protect the Protestant ascendancy in the monarchy.
-To this day, Protestants commemorate the Battle of the Boyne on July 11th with bonfires and July 12th with parades and much fanfare.
-And because King William was once Prince of Orange, orange became the defining colour.
+The meaning behind the orange comes from the Orange Order, a fraternal organization established in 1795 to protect the Protestant ascendancy in the monarchy established by King William.
+Because he was born Prince of Orange, orange became synonymous with the Protestants both in name and colour.
+To this day, Protestants commemorate the Battle of the Boyne on July 11th with bonfires and July 12th with parades and much fanfare and lots of wearing ‘o’ the orange.

-A hundred years plus pass, amidst much more political and religious strife.
+A hundred years plus passed, amidst much more political and religious strife.
+A LOT of strife and needless loss of life.

-Finally, in 1921, Ireland officially split into two republics: Ireland with it’s own government, and Northern Ireland which is governed by the United Kingdom.
+Finally, in 1921, Ireland officially split into two republics: Ireland with its own government, and Northern Ireland which is governed by the United Kingdom.
 This split, unfortunately, didn’t heal the tension that it had hoped to achieve and still exists to this day.
+It did allow for independence for Ireland and its people.

 The Irish flag, designed in 1848 and adopted as the national flag of Ireland in 1921, consists of three stripes: orange for the Protestants, green for the Catholics, and a white strip in between signifying the hope for Peace.
 The British flag combines the red cross of of St George of the Kingdom of England, the white saltire of St Andrew for Scotland, and the red saltire of St Patrick, patron saint of Ireland.